qqrs/qqrs.github.com/source/_posts/2015-08-21-proofing-spirits-with-homemade-electrobalance.markdown

 <img class="gfyitem" data-id="AllCrazyFrogmouth" data-comment="electrobalance ramp" />

 I made a quick pass at implementing PID control, but the digital-only feedback and relatively slow response made it difficult to find parameters that would allow the needle to settle.
-Since I didn't want to spend all day tuning control algorithms, I had to leave this project for another time.
+Since I didn't want to spend all day tuning control algorithms, I had to leave this part of the project for another time.

 <img class="gfyitem" data-id="VerifiableFamousAngora" data-comment="electrobalance pid" />